Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: KG Coverage Evaluation

-\paragraph{KG Coverage Evaluation Metrics} Existing KG evaluation metrics typically depend on exact match or F1 score at the text level, given that relations are derived from a predefined set.
-However, this approach is inefficient for ontology-free KGs, where entities and relations are not constrained.
-To address this, we use semantic matching to align the extracted triplets with the ground truth triplets, and propose three complementary metrics: semantic scores, triplet coverage, and F1 scores.
-Note that the quality of an extracted KG is evaluated based on its coverage of a given set of ground truth triplets.
-Therefore, these three metrics are not aimed at measuring the graph’s comprehensiveness but rather at verifying whether the important triplets—those critical for answering questions—are included in the graph.
-As a proxy for comprehensiveness, we additionally compare the number of extracted triplets.
-Our three proposed metrics are defined as follows: \begin{itemize}[leftmargin=*] \itemsep{0.01em} \item \textit{Semantic score}: We calculate the cosine similarity between the vector representation of each ground truth triplet and the triplets in the knowledge graph, taking the highest similarity score as the semantic score for that ground truth triplet.
-A higher semantic score indicates a closer match between the ground truth and the extracted graph. \item \textit{Triplet Coverage}: We use a cutoff threshold: if the semantic score for a ground truth triplet exceeds this threshold, it is marked as covered (coverage = 1); otherwise, the triplet is not covered (coverage = 0). \item \textit{F1 score}: We use the semantic score to identify the triplet from the knowledge graph that most closely matches the ground truth triplet.
-Then, we compute the F1 score by comparing the text of the extracted triplet with that of the ground truth triplet. \end{itemize}
+Our three proposed metrics are defined as follows: \begin{itemize}[noitemsep,leftmargin=*] \itemsep{0.01em} \item \textit{Semantic score}: We calculate the cosine similarity between the vector representation of each ground truth triplet and the triplets in the KG, taking the highest similarity score as the semantic score for that ground truth triplet.
+A higher semantic score indicates a closer match between the ground truth and the extracted graph. \item \textit{Triplet Coverage}: If the semantic score for a ground truth triplet exceeds a cutoff threshold, it is marked as covered (coverage = 1); otherwise, the triplet is not covered (coverage = 0). \item \textit{F1 score}: We use the semantic score to identify the triplet from the KG that most closely matches the ground truth triplet.
+Then, we compute the F1 score by comparing the text of the extracted and ground truth triplets. \end{itemize}

+These metrics collectively provide a comprehensive view of KG quality: semantic score captures conceptual alignment, coverage measures recall of critical information, and F1 score assesses surface-level accuracy.
+Together, they enable systematic comparison across different KG construction methods and validate the effectiveness of our data-centric approach.